fastred/sicp/README.md

-This repo includes my solutions to exercises from the book "Structure And Interpretation Of Computer Programs" (SICP).
+These are my solutions to exercises from the book "Structure And Interpretation Of Computer Programs" (SICP).

-To run code from opened file (in vim) just type `:!mit-scheme < %`.
+To run code: `mit-scheme < 1_11.scm`.
+To load as if in the REPL (useful in the 4th chapter): `mit-scheme --load 1_11.scm`.